-More than a whale watching tour, the Killer Whale Expeditions are a part of a research program.
+More than a whale watching tour, the Orca Expeditions are a part of a research program.
 By joining, you not only help to support the program but you also become a part of an important project by assisting to spot Killer Whales.
 During the 1.5 hour journey to the site, you can also expect to see a wide variety of marine species including seabirds, dolphins, sharks, tuna and seals.

 Stay the night...

 For great accommodation after your once in a lifetime experience, there’s several options in Bremer Bay town, or nearby.
 One of the excellent available options is to stay with Bremer Bay Caravan Park.
 Bremer Bay caravan park offers camping and caravan sites and a variety of cabins within an informal, friendly environment.